FlaCvx/congress_document_study/README.md

 #### 1.6 BIGRAM ANALYSIS
-This script will take the previous created csv files, concatenate them together, merge all the speeches made by a single speaker and then perform an embedding of these speeches and study the distribution of these speeches
+This script will take the previous created csv files, concatenate them together, merge all the speeches made by a single speaker and then perform a bygram analysis of these speeches.

 ```console
 python bigram_analysis.py --input_files_path /home/fla/remote/cnb/Desktop/RA/congress_document_study/data/1789to1824_DebatesAndProceedings/speeches --type volumes